 - Real-time controller—A real-time controller runs a Linux real-time operating system and software that allows you to set precise timing directives and deterministic execution for real-time code.
 The real-time controller can also provide precise timing when communicating with FPGAs and I/O hardware.
 For example, if you need a set of FPGAs to each perform a unique data processing task in a particular order, you can use a real-time controller to communicate directly with the FPGAs to guarantee that each FPGA in the sequence receives instructions at a precise time.

-- Real-time system—A real-time system includes the chassis, real-time controller, and other devices on the chassis.
-You register the real-time system to access the real-time controller and other devices in the chassis.
+- Real-time system—A real-time system includes the chassis, real-time controller, and other modules in the chassis.
+You establish a connection between the real-time system and the development PC to access the real-time controller and other modules in the chassis.

-- Network connection—A PC and a real-time system must share a network connection so the PC can detect and register the system.
+- Network connection—A PC and a real-time system must connect to the same network so the PC and real-time controller can communicate with each other.
 Over this network connection, the PC deploys code to the real-time controller and acts as a live graphical user interface for the real-time controller.